 - Download Poweramp for Android

-n7player Music Player has a unique interface that displays your music in a word cloud-style, sorted by artist or by genre.
+n7player Music Player has a unique interface among the best Android music players that displays your music in a word cloud-style, sorted by artist or by genre.
 A pinch-to-zoom control scheme lets you then zoom in to a particular album or artist that you’re looking for, switching from the word cloud to a spread of album art tiles.

 In n7player, you can also set the library view to filter folders or albums, or display things in an old-school folder view.
 Interface gimmicks aside, n7 gives you some solid playback options including a 10-band equalizer, smart playlists, device streaming, and more, though some of these are gated behind a premium unlock.